koii-network/docs/develop/write-a-koii-task/task-development-guide/task-development-flow/create-staking-wallet.md

 The staking CLI can be started by running the command `npm stake` in the root directory of the task node.
 The steps are:

-- Clone the [task node repository](https://github.com/koii-network/task-node) if you haven’t already done it.
+- Clone the [task template repository](https://github.com/koii-network/task-template) if you haven’t already done it.
 - Run `npm build`
 - Run `npm stake` in your terminal
 - Enter the path to your wallet